glener10/authentication/documentation/nextFeatures.md

-Change Password in recovery: check the code and update the password and your tests After Change password in recovery update to nil the code and expiration code After verify email update to nil the code and expiration code Update change email to receive a unique code sended for email Gateway and method to send email and put in 'update change email', 'password recovery' and 'email verification' usecases
+Change Password in recovery: check the code and update the password and your tests After Change password in recovery update to nil the code and expiration code Update change email to receive a unique code sended for email Gateway and method to send email and put in 'update change email', 'password recovery' and 'email verification' usecases